bzm3r/hello-yew/README.md

 1. Install Trunk, Yew's recommended tool for managing deployment and packaging: `cargo install trunk`

-2. In a CLI, run: `trunk serve --open`, which should open a browser window showing the built Yew app.
+2. In a CLI, run: `trunk serve --open` (within the project folder), which should open a browser window showing the built Yew app.